chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/composite-component.md

       { id: '6', title: 'Task 6 (pinned)', state: 'TASK_PINNED' },
     ],
   },
-};
+}

-export const Loading = {
+export const Loading: Story = {
   args: {
     tasks: [],
     loading: true,
   },
-};
+}

-export const Empty = {
+export const Empty: Story = {
   args: {
     // Shaping the stories through args composition.
     // Inherited data coming from the Loading story.
     ...Loading.args,
     loading: false,
   },
-};
+}
 ```

 <div class="aside">

 💡[**Decorators**](https://storybook.js.org/docs/writing-stories/decorators) are a way to provide arbitrary wrappers to stories.
-In this case we’re using a decorator key on the default export to add some `margin` around the rendered component.
-But they can also be used to add other context to components, as we'll see later.
+In this case, we use a decorator key on the default export to add styling around the rendered component.
+But they can also add other context to components, as we'll see later.

 </div>